null

 A specialist steel manufactured to combine ease of production with good edge retention and high corrosion resistance.

-A very tough stainless steel, tougher than for instance 52100, D2, Elmax, CPM-154.
+A very tough stainless steel, tougher than for instance 52100, D2, Elmax, CPM-154 while having lower edge retention than those steels.

 (Bjorn: having made quite a few chef knives in it, and used ourselves at home AEB-L knives for a couple of years, I really like it.
-It grinds and hand finishes well, as well as takes a really even etch if wanting to etch or etch and then stone wash)
+It grinds and hand finishes easily, as well as takes a really even etch if wanting to etch or etch and then stone wash)

 Heat Treatment: the short version